Eric Corriel Studios

 Photo by Brett Wood

-Light Bikes is the first interactive light installation to be done at a bicycle race that interacts with riders as they race Shown in Red Hook, Brooklyn (NY)
+Light Bikes is the first interactive light installation to be done at a bicycle race that interacts with riders as they race Shown at the Red Hook Crit, Brooklyn, New York

 Light Bikes was created for the Red Hook Crit—a highly technical, nighttime, fixed gear bicycle race that attracts top talent from all over the world.
 This installation projects “light lanes” onto the race track that light up as cyclists ride over them.